Table of Contents

 Manual Juicers can be had for as little as $20, and the high end should not exceed $100.
 There are great options between $20 and $50.

-Since the investment is so low for manual juicers I suggest purchasing one for when you are traveling or purchasing a manual wheatgrass juicer so you don’t have to pull out your large juicer just to get a shot of wheatgrass.
+Since the investment is so low I suggest purchasing one for when you are traveling or purchasing a manual wheatgrass juicer so you don’t have to pull out your large juicer just to get a shot of wheatgrass.

 What kind of Juice is each juicer best for?